Stanford Children's Health Staff

 Crystal Escalante is an Intake Coordinator for Developmental-Behavioral Pediatrics and has been with the department since 2015.
 She has over 10 years of experience working for children with mental health issues and serious emotional disorders.
 She also has 7 years of management experience in both medical and non-clinical roles.
 Her skill set has been a value in assisting the clinical team for Developmental-Behavioral Pediatrics.

-Xiomara Gervacio came on board with the Developmental-Behavioral Pediatrics team as an intake coordinator in February 2016.
+Xiomara Gervacio came on board with the Developmental-Behavioral Pediatrics team as an intake coordinator in February 2016 and since then has taken the lead in facilitating our Middle Childhood program.
 Her experience as a certified medical assistant and administrative support is an asset to the team.
 She is bilingual and has been exceptional in serving our Spanish speaking families.

 Coral Oropeza has worked for Stanford Children's Hospital since 2007 in the Neuroscience Department.
 She is bilingual in English and Spanish and provides excellent customer service.
 Coral focuses on coordinating services for children in the High Risk Infant Follow-up program.